TherealGuah/codecademy-and-challenges/codecademy/build_library/refSheet.md

 </ol>

 ### Media

-...All properties/Getters/Methods to be Inherited by children
+All properties/Getters/Methods to be Inherited by children

     Properties:
         title (string),